Skip to content

 Third party quotations

-Where the Council retains an ownership interest in the block of properties of which your insured property forms part, it has legal responsibility to its tenants and an ongoing statutory responsibility as owner to ensure effective management of its property assets.
-The Council is therefore not in a position to instruct contractors on the basis of alternative third party quotations which is in contravention of its standing orders, nor in a position to delegate responsibility for instruction of repairs and the management of contracts impacting on its property to a third party.
-The Council will not consider alternative quotations from any third party for common works.
+We are therefore not in a position to instruct contractors on the basis of alternative third party quotations which is in contravention of its standing orders, nor in a position to delegate responsibility for instruction of repairs and the management of contracts impacting on its property to a third party.
+We will not consider alternative quotations from any third party for common works.

 Policy excess

-Please remember that it is likely you will have a policy excess which as an owner you will be responsible for paying.
 The excess will vary from one insurer to another, so again, you must check your policy document to find out what level of excess applies.

 Contact Information